mbucchia/OpenXR-Toolkit/et.md

 ### Considerations for Varjo

+**Varjo supports eye tracking for PC applications when using Varjo as the OpenXR runtime.
+If you are using SteamVR as the OpenXR runtime, this runtime cannot support eye tracking for PC applications.**

 You must toggle the _Allow eye tracking_ option from the _System_ tab of the Varjo Base software:

 <details>